Q1. How far are you from Medieval Carlingford?

 Although it may look like we’re in the open country we actually have the very best of both worlds – we have 12 acres of walled gardens & horses fields – and just 30 seconds – a treelength – outside our walls is the Medieval gate into Carlingford – the Thosel – which dates from 1450.
 All the shops, boutiques, cafés, restaurants, pubs and other things to do are within an easy 2-minute walk.

 Q2.
-With respect to Covid-19, we’re cautious about going away.
+With respect to the ongoing rise & fall of Covid-19, we’re still cautious about going away.

 We’re a fully restored Georgian House – as one nurse who recently stayed with us commented – “we chose to come back to you because we know you’ve high ceilings and just 12 bedrooms.”